Akash-Classic/OTT-Platform/README.md

 ## Available Scripts

+First you should run a command to install npm (Node package manager)
+### `npm install`

+then go to project directory

-In the project directory, you can run:
+Then In the project directory, you can run:

 ### `npm start`